steadybit/nginx_steadybit_module/README.md

 ## Features
 - Add a configurable delay to HTTP requests using a custom directive
 - Supports millisecond granularity
-- Designed for use with NGINX and NGINX Ingress (Red Hat UBI)
+- Designed for use with NGINX and NGINX Ingress (based on UBI-compatible images)

 ## Requirements
 - NGINX (built from source, or compatible with dynamic modules)
-- Compatible with NGINX Ingress images based on Red Hat UBI (e.g., `nginx/nginx-ingress:5.0.0-ubi`)
+- Compatible with NGINX Ingress images based on UBI-compatible images (e.g., `nginx/nginx-ingress:5.0.0-ubi`).
+This is not an official Red Hat image.
 - GCC, make, and standard build tools (for building the module)

 ## Build Instructions